adobe/react-spectrum/rfcs/2021-DNA-update.md

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected
 outcome? -->
 We need to upgrade our version of DNA so that any future decisions we make about Spectrum-CSS are easier.
+First, this will make updating to new versions of DNA as they come out easier.
-This will give us a chromatic baseline for our CSS work plus any colors or sizes that DNA has changed or added.
+By doing the upgrade now and alone, we can make a chromatic baseline.
+We'll easily know what colors or sizes that DNA has changed or added.
-This will make it easier to enact any plans for Spectrum-CSS, including transitioning our changes back or moving off to consume DSS directly.
-The expected outcome is that we use the current values that Design has specified for Spectrum and we limit our testing surface area to size and color and we do not include behavior.
+This will make it easier to enact any plans for Spectrum-CSS, including transitioning our changes back or moving off to consume DSS directly because we won't need to worry about colors or sizes changing as much.
+The expected outcome is that we use the current values that Design has specified for Spectrum, and we limit our testing surface area to size and color.
+We do not include behavior.
-Finally, this gets us closer to supporting t-shirt sizes.
+As an added benefit, this gets us closer to supporting t-shirt sizes.

 ## Detailed Design